Luming-L/ProjectNew/Results/Re/RegioneR.md

 For example - TGCT_1577A485_E047_42CF_8703_42A69E1AED1A_X038_S09_L090_B1_T2_PMRG

-- <cancerType#> - TGCT (**note - some cancer types like "LGG" have an extra "x" appended ie "LGGx" to maintain equal 4 character length of this string)

 - <stanfordUUID#> - 1577A485-E047-42CF-8703-42A69E1AED1A - This corresponds to a unique 36-character ID given to each tissue fragment.
 This is not the same as the 36-character TCGA sample_id/case_id.
 Hyphens were replaced by underscores.

 - <batch#> - X038 == batch 038 - samples were, almost universally, processed in batches of 12.
 This number denotes in which batch the tissue was processed.